“What’s the difference between males and females?” Kenneth asked his wife Barbara one evening.

 “Yes”, Barbara replied.
 “I have heard both of those songs by those artists and you’re right – voices pitched much more like a man’s yet I never doubted that they were women’s voices.
 What other examples have you taken note of?”

 “Well then there are female athletes, especially tennis players, whose exhibition of these characteristics is quite striking.
 I don’t happen to have knowledge of the sexual orientation of any of them, save the long-public same-sex orientation of Billie Jean King and of Martina Navratalova.
 But there are female tennis players who, despite their height, strength, speed and hitting power, are still very feminine.
-Chris Evert comes to mind as a prime example, Martina Hingis is another.
+Chrissy Evert comes to mind as a prime example, Martina Hingis is another.
 Some female players who are otherwise feminine in every respect, have a very masculine gait, almost a swagger, which to me calls their orientation into question.
 The very beautiful and otherwise feminine Canadian professional, Eugenie Bouchard, is an example – beautiful face, lovely blond hair, slim shapely body, even a spread in the annual Sports Illustrated bathing suit issue, but when she walks and talks (yes, listen to those s’s) I begin to wonder.”

 “OK, if what you are saying is true…but it does seem to be a bit stretched and twisted to fit your preconceptions – how did we get this way?”